bbatsov/metaredux/_posts/2022-04-21-rubocop-turns-10.md

 That's an average rate of 20 releases per year over the course of an entire decade!
 I can think of no moment in time when RuboCop had stagnated and the development wasn't moving at a brisk pace.

-As I write this RuboCop is at #82 in the [list of most download Ruby gems](https://rubygems.org/stats)!
+As I write this RuboCop is at #82 in the [list of most downloaded Ruby gems](https://rubygems.org/stats)!
 A project that I've started with very modest goals became extremely popular within our Ruby community.
 Impossible is nothing, right?
 For me RuboCop is the very embodiment of the power of open-source software and open-source communities.